remp2020/remp/Mailer/extensions/mailer-module/README.md

 #### POST `/api/v1/users/subscribe`

 API call subscribes email address to the given newsletter.
-Newsletter has tp be already created.
+Newsletter has to be already created.
 Currently, there's no API endpoint for that and the newsletter needs to be created manually.
 Please visit `/list/new` to create a newsletter via web admin.